LukeM1aa/milestone-project-one/README.md

 - **iPhone 15 Pro & Samsung Galaxy A52 (Landscape)**: When tilted to landscape mode, the hero image appears cut in half, and the hero text overlaps the appliance feature section.
 - **iPad Mini 6 (Contact Form)**: The calendar inputs minimises when selected, reducing accessibility and ease of use.
-- **All Devices (Customer Reviews)** The review carousel slides overlap slighly during slide transitions.
+- **All Devices (Customer Reviews)** The review carousel slides overlap slightly during slide transitions.

 Future updates will address these issues, with an ongoing focus on enhancing responsiveness and accessibility across all devices.